University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 mlst --scheme mycobacteria_2 --quiet assembly/ERR10479021.fasta
 ```

 On the terminal you can see that a `-` is present for the ST and allele IDs.
-This is because the genes used for the `mlst` scheme that we specified have not been detected in out salmonella sample.
-What this shows you is that it is so important to first determine what species your samples belongs to as this helps with ensuring that you are running the correct downstream analysis - and as we have just seen this is important to get a sequence type.
+This is because the genes used for the `mlst` scheme that we specified have not been detected in the Salmonella samples.
+What this shows is that it is important to first determine what species your samples belong to, as this helps with ensuring that you are running the correct downstream analysis, and as we have just seen this is important to get a sequence type.

 ### 3.2 Run `mlst` over all samples